Allwrightben/money-pit/README.md

 <h3>Navbar:</h3>

 - Navigation
-  - Positioned at the top of the page.Contains the Website name on the left side.
+  - Positioned at the top of the page.
+  - Contains the website name on the left side.
   - Contains navigation links on the right side.
     - HOME - Leads to the home page where they can learn about the mystery
     - HISTORY - Leads to the history page where they can learn about the history of Oak Island.
     - SIGN UP - Leads to the signup page where users can sign up for the newsletter to be notified of updates on the mystery.
-  - The links have an animated hover effect
+  - The links have an animated hover effect.
   - The navigation is clear and easy to understand for the user.

     ![Picture of Navbar](documentation/navbar.png)
-  - The navigation bar is responsive, on tablets the navigation bar makes better use of the space available on a smaller screen for a nicer-looking user experience.
+  - The navigation bar is responsive.
+  - On tablets the navigation bar makes better use of the space available on a smaller screen for a nicer-looking user experience.

     ![Picture of Navbar for tablets](documentation/navbar-tablet.png)

-  - On mobile devices:
-  - Navigation bar will feature a logo on the left and a hamburger menu on the right.
+  - On mobile devices navigation bar will feature a logo on the left and a hamburger menu on the right.

     ![Picture of Navbar for mobile devices](documentation/navbar-mobile-wide.png)